micheltol/homeassistant-automation/README.md

 ## Getting Started

 1. **Choose your automation** based on your needs:
-   - **Washing Machine**: Detects when you start washing, delays to cheapest 3-hour window
+   - **Washing Machine**: Button press triggers optimization, delays to cheapest 3-hour window
    - **Hottub**: Plans daily schedule for next day's cheapest hours

 2. **Navigate to the feature folder** and follow the README.md for complete setup instructions